maniankara/aws_sysops_certification/monitoring_n_metrics/exercise.md

   - Put custom metrics with 'put-metric-data' and 'get-metric-statistics'

 Elasticache (*Your billing ends only after you [delete your cluster](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.DeleteCacheCluster.html)*)

- - One should go through the complex Private/public NAT setup to get the Memcached working outside of your `vpc`.
-To have it simpler, launch an t2.micro for this purpose.
+Note: _One should go through the complex Private/public NAT setup to get the `elastic cache` working outside of your `vpc`.
+To keep it simple, launch an extra t2.micro for this purpose._
 * Memcached
  - Launch [aws memcached cluster](https://console.aws.amazon.com/elasticache/) based on the [aws instructions](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/GettingStarted.CreateCluster.html)
  - Ensure that, the security group has port 11211 InBound connections open (from `anywhere`, again, this is only possible with Private/Public NAT-ing)